island-lang/island-lang.github.io/README.md

 let l3 = l2 with [2] =+ 1, [3] -= 1, no [4]  // l3 is [99, 201, 299]
 ```

-The spread syntax can be embedded in concatenations or spread expressions:
+`with` expressions can be nested in concatenations or spread expressions:
 ```isl
 let l1 = [100, 200]
 let l2 = [300, 400, 500]